II. THE PROKARYOTIC CELL: BACTERIA

 A number of other functions are associated with the bacterial cytoplasmic membrane and associated proteins of a collection of cell division machinery known as the divisome.
 In fact, many of the functions associated with specialized internal membrane-bound organelles in eukaryotic cells are carried out generically in bacteria by the cytoplasmic membrane.
 Functions associated with the bacterial cytoplasmic membrane and/or the divisome include:

-1. energy production.
-The electron transport system (see Fig.) for bacteria with aerobic (def) and anaerobic (def) respiration, as well as photosynthesis for bacteria converting light energy into chemical energy is located in the cytoplasmic membrane.
+1. Energy production.
+The electron transport system (see Fig. 14) for bacteria with aerobic (def) and anaerobic (def) respiration, as well as photosynthesis for bacteria converting light energy into chemical energy is located in the cytoplasmic membrane.

-2. motility.
-The motor that drives rotation of bacterial flagella ( see Fig.) is located in the cytoplasmic membrane.
+2. Motility.
+The motor that drives rotation of bacterial flagella is located in the cytoplasmic membrane (see Fig. 15).

-- Movie of motile Rhodobacter spheroides with fluorescent labelled-flagella from the Roland Institute at Harvard.
+- Movie of motile Rhodobacter spheroides with fluorescent labelled-flagella.
+Courtesy of Dr. Howard C. Berg from the Roland Institute at Harvard.

 D. Binary fission